Islam and abortion: Prohibition of Abortion

+Other than literalist scholars, more Salafi scholars, such as Muhammad ibn Salih Al-Uthaymeen, prohibited abortion entirely.
+Although Ibn Uthaymeen was a Hanbali scholar and some Hanbali scholars permitted abortion before 120 days of gestation, he found it prohibited in all cases due to the womb being referred to as a "secure abode" (قرار مكين), as mentioned within the Quran (77:21).

+In his verdict, Ibn Uthaymeen went into detail that before 120 days, abortion only becomes permissible if the mother's life is in danger or if the fetus has a deformity that will harm it psychologically or harm its family.
+However, he made it clear that this is permissible only before 120 days of gestation and that it does not become permissible at all to abort it after 120 days, even if the mother's life is in danger.

+If the mother were to be sure to die, Ibn Uthaymeen still held it impermissible to abort, as he said that it is prohibited in Islamic law to kill someone [in this case, the baby] to save another person [and in this case, the mother].
+He further said that this was the decree of God and that no one should find the problem in this scenario, even if it is inevitable that both the mother and child would die, and no one else would be responsible for their death.
+However, if someone were to abort the child and it dies, then its death is upon the one who does the abortion.

 When abortion is permissible

 Among Muslims, the permissibility of abortion depends on factors such as time and extenuating circumstances.

-In Shia Islam, abortion is "forbidden after implantation of the fertilised ovum."
+In Shia Islam, abortion is "forbidden after implantation of the fertilized ovum."
 As with other Shiite scholars, Ayatollah Khomeini declared that "Termination of pregnancy even at the earliest possible stage under normal circumstances without any reason is not allowed" and that "The shari'a does not permit the abortion of a fetus."

-The four Sunni schools of thought have differing perspectives in which parts of gestation where abortion is permissible.
-It is important to note that Malikites do not permit abortion in any of the stages of gestation.
+The four Sunni schools of thought have differing perspectives on which parts of gestation where abortion is permissible.
+It is important to note that Malikites and Zahirites do not permit abortion in any of the stages of gestation.

-Before four months of gestation
+After four months of gestation

 Sayyid al-Sabiq, author of Fiqh al-Sunnah, has summarized the views of the classical jurists in this regard in the following words:

-Stage 1 Nutfa (Sperm)

-This is the stage from conception to 40 days since the semen has fertilized the ovum.
-In this stage, Hanafites permit abortions, the majority of Shafites permit abortions, some Hanbalites permit it, but Malikites do not.

-Among contemporary Sunni scholars, Yasir Qadhi states that abortion may be performed within the first 40 days of pregnancy "for a very legitimate reason", but is prohibited after that period, at which point ensoulment occurs.

-Stage 2 Alaqa (Blood Clot)

-This is the stage 40-80 days after conception when the fertilized egg has become blood clot-like.
-In this stage, Hanafites permit abortions, while only some Shafites and Hanbalites permit it.

-Stage 3 Mudgha (Embryo)

-This is the stage 80-120 days after conception where the blood clot has now formed into flesh.
-In this stage, Hanafites permit abortions, only some Shafites and Hanbalites permit it.

-Stage 4 Khalqan Akhar (Spirit)

-This is the stage 120 days after conception when based on Islam a soul/spirit has entered the body.
-In this stage none of the four schools of thought permit abortions.